exsonebo/DIT-Master-AI/README.md

 # DIT-Master-AI
-Repository containing filies with lines of code Python related to the DIT Master AI Class
+Repository containing files with lines of code Python related to the DIT Master AI Class